Assessment and Accreditation

 • Program Completer Satisfaction Survey

 Program completers’ effectiveness in applying professional knowledge, skills and dispositions by their own assessment was assessed through the Completer Satisfaction Survey.
-Every three years, the School of Education administers the program completer satisfaction survey to those who are in their first to third years after graduation.
-The most recent program completer satisfaction survey was conducted during the Spring 2020 semester.
+The School of Education administers the program completer satisfaction survey to those who are in their first to third years after graduation every year.
+Starting Spring 2024, the survey is conducted separately for Initial and Advanced Program completers.
 We are making continuous efforts to increase the response rate for the program completer satisfaction survey.
-Data presented below are aligned with the CAEP Component R4.1.
-Full Program Completer Satisfaction survey items can found here.
+Data presented below are aligned with the CAEP Component R4.3 and RA4.2 For the actual survey items, click here.

 Satisfaction of Employers